 Each School is led by a Head of School, supported by a team of tutors and a support member of staff - Assistant to the Head of School (AtHoS).
-A member of the Senior Leadership Team is also associated with each School.
 Our three Schools are Green School, Red School and Yellow School.

 Student support